Facebook

 Factors Affecting Long-Term Outcomes

-Several factors can influence the long-term effects of root canals.
+Several factors can influence the long-term success of a root canal, including:

-Front teeth generally have a higher success rate than back teeth due to their single root structure.
+• Tooth Location: Front teeth generally have a higher success rate due to their single root structure, while molars with multiple roots are more complex to treat.

-Maintaining excellent oral hygiene by brushing, flossing, and regular dental visits is crucial in preventing complications.
+• Oral Hygiene: Maintaining excellent oral hygiene by brushing, flossing, and attending regular dental check-ups is crucial in preventing complications.

 Take away